-If you want to expand your database to include an additional entry, invoke the database module command Edit > Append record or press the keyboard shortcut for this command: [Ctrl N].
+If you want to expand your database to include an additional entry, invoke the database module menu command Edit > Append record.

-This command can also be invoked with the 宁 icon in the Database toolbar.
+This command can also be invoked with the icon in the Database toolbar.

 TextMaker adds an empty data record to the database and positions the text cursor in the first field of the record.
 You can immediately begin filling in the record.